Andrew-Mazour/Buyer-Trends-Project/README.md

-# Charity Donation Analysis Tool
+# Buyer Trends Analysis Tool

 ## Description
 This Python script compares and analyzes company purchasing data from two CSV files: historical and current data.
 It reads and processes the CSV files, identifies new and stopped buyers, compares purchasing amounts, and analyzes monthly purchasing trends.
 The script then generates a comprehensive report based on these analyses.
 This tool is ideal for organizations looking to understand purchasing patterns and buyer behavior over time.